gregorpatof/nrgten_package/README.md

 # NRGTEN
 Najmanovich Research Group Toolkit for Elastic Networks

-If you use NRGTEN, please cite this paper: `reference to NRGTEN`
+If you use NRGTEN, please cite this paper: https://arxiv.org/abs/2012.13062

 The NRGTEN documentation is hosted here: https://nrgten.readthedocs.io/en/latest